WorkOfStan/seablast-auth/README.md

 - check its disapperance as it's valid only once,
 - invalid emails is not accepted,
 - SQL injection attempts is not accepted.

+## User management
+- user MUST have one role (admin, content manager, ordinary user)
+- user MAY belong to various groups (based on subscription tariff, a promotion, etc.)